TekkaGB/AemulusModManager/README.md

 3. Repacks the edited .tbl files into init_free.bin or table.pac (unneccesary for Persona 3 FES).
 Deletes the temporarily extracted/edited tbl files.

+## Acb/Awb Merging

+Currently only for Q2 until filelists for unpacking base files can be updated.
+To support awb merging, simply make a folder with the awb's name (without extension) inside your package folder where the awb would go, then place your modded audio inside.
+The way these are merged is that Aemulus copies the original acb + awb into your build directory and unpacks it with [Sonic Audio Tools](https://github.com/blueskythlikesclouds/SonicAudioTools), copies the loose audio files into the resulting folder, then repacks the folder back into an acb/awb and deletes it.
+Note that the merging process assumes awbs will always come with an acb of the same name; if this isn't the case file an issue or a pr.

 ## Loadouts

 You can create loadouts per game by using the dropdown menu on the top left.
 Clicking Add new loadout... will create a new loadout with the option to copy over your current one.
 You can also right click to hide/unhide packages and use the eye button to actually hide/unhide them.